binitakaushik18/play-stream-maskingservice/README.md

-# Play messages streaming App
+# Play messages Streaming App

 This kafka streams application written in Scala reads from Kafka topic `play-topic` and masks the PII (personally identifiable information) before writing to a new topic `masked-play-topic`.
 This was created so that production data can be masked and used for stage or nft environment.